Systemic and Family Psychotherapist, Eating Disorder Specialist

-In 2007 I joined Nightingale Hospital as a Psychotherapist.
-I qualified in 1998 as a Systemic & Family Psychotherapist at the Institute of Psychiatry.
-Since then I have been working in various Child and Adolescent Mental Health settings in the Community (CAMHS) and in Child and Adolescent Mental Health Inpatient settings in London.
-I am therefore very familiar with a wide variety of psychiatric and psychological problems young people and their families can be confronted with.
+In 2007 Frank joined Nightingale Hospital as a Psychotherapist.
+He qualified in 1998 as a Systemic and Family Psychotherapist at the Institute of Psychiatry.
+Since then, he has been working in various Child and Adolescent Mental Health settings in the Community (CAMHS) and in Child and Adolescent Mental Health Inpatient settings in London.
+Therefore, he is very familiar with a wide variety of psychiatric and psychological problems young people and their families can be confronted with.
 This does include issues that can arise from the interaction between family life and education.

-I have been working across all age groups in my family therapy and couple work over the years.
-I am particularly interested in the life stage transition of individuals and the impact this can have on people who are closely connected to each other.
+Frank has been working across all age groups in family therapy and couple work over the years.
+He is particularly interested in the life stage transition of individuals and the impact this can have on people who are closely connected to each other.

-In my therapeutic work I gained extensive experience working with individuals, couples and their families, who are affected by an eating disorder.
+In his therapeutic work, Frank gained extensive experience working with individuals, couples and their families, who are affected by an eating disorder.

-Over the many years of my practice I have experienced how family therapy can enable family members to express and explore different thoughts and emotions in a safe and constructive space.
+Over the many years of practising, Frank has experienced how family therapy can enable family members to express and explore different thoughts and emotions in a safe and constructive space.

 This can open up ways of understanding each other’s views, experiences and needs in ways that allow families to develop new and positive ways forward.

-It is essential for me that every family member does feel safe and accepted during the meetings.
-I want every person in the room to feel comfortable to express their thoughts and have their voice heard.
+It is essential to Frank that every family member does feel safe and accepted during the meetings.
+He wants every person in the room to feel comfortable to express their thoughts and have their voice heard.

-I acknowledge the importance of people’s beliefs, cultures, contexts and life experiences.
-I therefore adapt my ways of working with each family according to family member’s age, needs, resources and preferences.
+Frank acknowledges the importance of people’s beliefs, cultures, contexts and life experiences.
+He, therefore, adapts ways of working with each family according to family member’s age, needs, resources and preferences.